AnhadSodhi/Cowboys-and-Glocktopi/README.md

 ## Usage instructions
 * Python and Pygame must be installed
-* Download the latest release
+* Download and extract the latest release .zip to a folder of your choice
 * Run Game.py
 * Move with WASD
 * Shoot with the mouse